 Traditional Owner cultural values and uses

-Goulburn Broken CMA sought input from the Taungurung Land and Waters Council and Yorta Yorta Nation Aboriginal Corporation during the development of plans for water for the environment for the Goulburn wetlands.
-Both groups indicated they support the watering action priorities planned for the year ahead and will continue to work with the CMA to implement these actions while exploring further opportunities to support their cultural values.
+Goulburn Broken CMA sought input from the Taungurung Land and Waters Council and the Yorta Yorta Nation Aboriginal Corporation on planning for water for the environment for the Goulburn wetlands.
+Both groups indicated they support the watering priorities planned for the year ahead and will continue to work with the CMA to implement these actions while exploring further opportunities to support their cultural values.

 Watering planned and/or delivered in partnership with Traditional Owners to support Aboriginal cultural values and uses